funkybob/django-nap/docs/publisher.rst

 One sample is included: nap.publisher.SimplePatternsMixin

 It omits the object/ portion of the object urls above, but limits object_ids to just digits.

+Alternatively, if you just want to change the regex used for each part of the URL, you can overrid them using OBJECT_PATTERN, ACTION_PATTERN, and ARGUMENT_PATTERN, which default to '[-\w]+', '\w+' and '.*?' respectively.

 Publishing
 ----------